 Section 16(a) of the Securities Exchange Act of 1934 requires our officers and directors, and persons who own more than ten percent of a registered class of our equity securities, to file reports of ownership and changes in ownership with the Securities and Exchange Commission.
 Officers, directors and greater than ten-percent shareholders are required by Securities and Exchange Commission regulation to furnish us with copies of all Section 16(a) reports they file.
-Based solely on review of the copies of such reports furnished to us during or with respect to 2006, or written representations that no filings on Form 5 were required, we believe that during the 2006 all Section 16(a) filing requirements applicable to our officers, directors and greater than ten-percent beneficial owners were complied with, except as follows: (a) a report on Form 4 with respect to the sale of common stock by one of our former directors, Paul Oster, was filed late; (b) a report on Form 4 with respect to the grant of options to a then-newly appointed director, Robert T. Howard, was filed late; (c) reports on Form 4 with respect to the conversion of preferred shares to common shares were filed late by each of (i) W. III H Partners, LP, its general partner TMW Enterprises Inc., and Thomas M. Wheeler, who controls TMW Enterprises Inc. and (ii) Westar Capital II, LLC and George Argyros, who controls Westar Capital II, LLC; (d) three reports on Form 4 with respect to the sale of shares by Westar Capital II, LLC and George Argyros, who controls Westar Capital II, LLC, were filed late, (e) a report on Form 4 with respect to the purchase of shares by one of our directors, John W. Clark, was filed late; and (f) a report on Form 4 with respect to the sale of common stock by Austin Marxe and David Greenhouse (who control Special Situations Funds) was filed late.
+Based solely on review of the copies of such reports furnished to us during or with respect to 2007, or written representations that no filings on Form 5 were required, we believe that during the 2007 all Section 16(a) filing requirements applicable to our officers, directors and greater than ten-percent beneficial owners were complied with, except as follows: (a) a report on Form 4 with respect to the first exercise of options by one of our newest directors, Maurice E.P.
+Gunderson, was filed late; (b) six reports on Form 4 with respect to the award of stock to several of our employees under our employee bonus plan were filed late; (c) a report on Form 4 with respect to the exercise of options and sale of stock by one of our directors, James Paulsen, was filed late; (d) a report on Form 4 with respect to the sale of shares by Westar Capital II, LLC, owner of more than 10% of our issued and outstanding shares of common stock at the time of such sale, and George Argyros, who controls Westar Capital II, LLC, were filed late; (e) two reports on Form 4 with respect to the sale of shares by one of our directors, John W. Clark, was filed late; (f) three reports on Form 4 with respect to the exercise of options and sale of common stock by one of our directors, Oscar B. Marx III, made pursuant to the terms of a Rule 10b5-1 Plan established by Mr. Marx, were filed late and (g) one report on Form 4 with respect to the purchase of shares by the spouse of one of our executive officers, Daniel J. Pace, was filed late.